 We all love our pets.
-They keep us company, protect us, and are members of the family.
+They keep us company, protect us, and are family members.
 But, we can all relate to common puppy problems that prevent you from keeping your home clean.

 Even though you love your dog, you will not appreciate the destroyed furniture and always present a hair layer on every surface.
 But, there are small steps you can take to keep your dogs happy and your home clean.

 Some dogs have separation anxiety, leading to chewing on furniture, tearing through the house, peeing inside, and other destructive behaviors.
 Puppies usually have chewing problems because they are learning about the environment around them, and the easiest way to do that is through their mouths.
 Usually, puppies grow out of it as they grow up, but you can take steps to help curb this problem.